 Answer: There would be no impact on the student's high school transcript, which shows enrollment in the College in the High School (CHS) course only.
 It does not matter whether or not the student intends to, or does, also take the AP exam.
-For enrollment purposes, if a student enrolls in the CHS course, regardless of whether or not s/he also enrolls in the college course for college credit, the student's transcript shows the CHS course title and designation code.
+For enrollment purposes, if a student enrolls in the CHS course, regardless of whether or not they also enroll in the college course for college credit, the student's transcript shows the CHS course title and designation code.
 The student would still have the option to take the AP exam as well.
-A student may take an AP exam without taking or completing an AP course.
 It is worth noting that any student can take any AP exam, regardless of their coursework.
 However, taking the AP exam alone will not result in an AP course appearing on the high school transcript; the student would need to be officially enrolled in the AP course to receive that course designator on the high school transcript.